ek-osnb/e25-tek2/05-cloud/exercises/02-linux-admin.md

 apt update
 apt upgrade -y
 ```
+**If you see prompts during the upgrade process, you can usually accept the defaults by pressing `Enter`.**

 `apt update` refreshes the package list, and `apt upgrade -y` upgrades all installed packages to their latest versions.
 The `-y` flag automatically confirms the upgrade.